THE WORD OF GOD

 Five important subjects related to the Bible that you should understand.

 REVELATION – The Bible is God’s special revelation of Himself to man.
 It is not just a book ABOUT God but a book BY God.
 It is important to know and believe this.
-Man could never have known what was in God’s mind unless God had chosen to reveal it.
-(1 Corinthians 2:9-11)
+A man could never have known what was in God’s mind unless God had chosen to reveal it, (1 Corinthians 2:9-11).

 INSPIRATION – The Bible is a “God-breathed” book!
 (2 Timothy 3:16) The Holy Spirit spoke to men in such a way that they knew what needed to be written.
 (2 Peter 1:21; 2 Samuel 23:2)